 At Canatella Dental, we are committed to providing the highest quality dental care to promote healthy smiles.
 Part of our commitment to dental excellence includes educating our patients.
 In an effort to ensure you maintain a happy and healthy mouth, we want to raise awareness about the connection between alcohol abuse and oral health.
-As your New Orleans dentist, we are here to protect your smile with the information you need about the impact of alcohol consumption on your teeth and what you can do to combat the risk factors.
+As your dentist, we are here to protect your smile with the information you need about the impact of alcohol consumption on your teeth and what you can do to combat the risk factors.

 ALCOHOL ABUSE AND ORAL HEALTH RISKS